shuoshuoyin/PG-SAM/README.md

-# PG-SAM: A Prior-Guided Algorithm for Main Map Area Extraction
+# PG-SAM: A Prior-Guided Segmentation Framework for Main Map Area Extraction

 This repository provides the reproducible inference code for PG-SAM.
 A reader can download the repository, install the Python dependencies, download the required SAM2.1 base checkpoint, and run segmentation on the bundled input images.